CleanBlueBandit/Among_Us_IRL/README.md

 > ⚠️ **This significantly increases the security risk described below.** Exposing the server to the public internet, even briefly, means anyone who finds the URL can interact with it — not just your players.
 Only use this for the duration of a single game session, and shut the tunnel down immediately afterward.

 ## Important security note
 This server is meant to be hosted on **localhost only**.
-Several serious vulnerabilities are present intentionally, because I was too lazy to fix them.
+Several serious vulnerabilities are present intentionally, because I didnt bother to fix them.
+(It aint like im building this for a megacorporation or something)

-The client is **completely trusted** (well, mostly), so if you play this game, keep in mind that anyone with decent cybersecurity skills can cheat - though they'd need external tools that aren't easily obtainable on mobile.
+The client is **completely trusted** (well, mostly), so if you play this game, keep in mind that anyone with decent cybersecurity skills can cheat  though they'd need external tools that aren't easily obtainable on mobile.
 This risk is much higher if you use one of the remote-access methods above, since the server is no longer confined to your local network.